amusecode/amuse/doc/install/installing.rst

 programs.
 It's very widely used in science and beyond, so having a working Conda setup is very useful also outside of the world of AMUSE.

-If you already have a working Conda setup, then you can continue to :ref:`installing-amuse`.
+If you already have a working Conda setup, then you can continue to :ref:`installing_amuse`.

-If you cannot or don't want to use Conda, see :ref:`using-a-virtualenv` below.
+If you cannot or don't want to use Conda, see :ref:`using_a_virtualenv` below.

 If you do not yet have Conda, then you can install it using the following commands in the terminal.
 (Linux users can open one from the menu, Windows and macOS users will